 String getVisitInformationURL(Object) : This method is used to get the required URL based on the input object.
 It returns the actual URL which caTissue requires.
 The argument to this method is an instance of CatissueCDMSURLInformationObject class which contains the information based on which the URL is constructed.

 When caTissue needs to have the access to the CDMS URL, the caCore communication is initiated in the class viz.
-CDMSIntegrator.
+CatissueCdmsIntegrator.java.
 This class is responsible for initializing the CDMS caCore service and setting up the session.

 Following is the class diagram for this class